orchestral/orchestra/README.md

 ## Setup

-Now navigate to your [Orchestra](/admin) in a web browser, you should see an installation page.
+Now navigate to your Orchestra handles URL in a web browser, you should see an installation page.
 Do remember to change the URL if you use a different handles value.

 Please ensure that your configuration is correct, Orchestra will utilize configuration from `application/config` folder to make the process stream-less with your other application (or bundles).